kowaluki/praca/README.md

 Yes - I created modules, but at the moment just one, menu.
 How to call that?

 `/modules/navigation`

+i am gonna to describe this in the next two days, but you can take a look at the examples in index.php

 You can load modules on website by, for example, jQuery, like that: